lapnd/httdes.github.io/tee-hw.md

 	check PATH:		$ echo ${PATH}		#check the toolchain is on the PATH or not if not, then:		$ export PATH=/opt/gcc9/riscv64gc/bin/:${PATH}
-	(export the toolchain that you wanted to use, for example, riscv64gc, riscv32gc, or riscv32imac, etc.)

 To make the demo for each board: